SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-12-17-Second place in the European Big Data Prize.md

 ### What can be transferred (reused) to other similar challenges?
 The <b>usage of neural networks (NN)</b> can be transferred to other challenges.
 Neural networks are the current state of the art when the problem involves a large amount of data, which is obviously the case here.
 Furthermore, NN allow maximum flexibility in defining the solution to very specific problems.

-The <b>usage of inductive biases</b>, which corresponds to the usage of a privileged information that eases the heavy lifting required by the model.
+The <b>usage of inductive biases</b>, which corresponds to the usage of privileged information that eases the heavy lifting required by the model.
 These inductive biases are stressed throughout the blog post, but hereby a little overview:
-*	Explorative part in the data cleaning part is crucial for the success of the model
+*	Visual inspection of the data cleaning is crucial for the success of the approach.
-*	Rescale time series so one shared model can be used
+*	Rescale time series so one shared model can be used.
 *	Predict differences (change) instead of absolute values
 *	Combination of zero and change model
 *	Make use of a global (zero and change model) and local component (embedding) in model
-* Align the model output architecture with the evaluation metric.
-*	Usage of persistence for worst timeseries
+*	Usage of persistence for time series that enter an unseen range in the adapt phase.
-*	Initialize last layer weights of change model near zero.
-Close to persistence as starting point instead of random change predictions.
+*	Initialize the last layer weights of the change model near zero.
+This corresponds with predictions close to persistence as the starting point instead of random change predictions.

 ### What would you do differently if you had unlimited (or a lot more) computing resourcesavailable for the prediction task?
 I would ensure that the multiprocessing is done on GPU's in the training phase.